ye-song/jekyll-now/_posts/2021-07-23-Common-HTML-Tags.md

   </tr>
   <tr>
     <td> &lt;img alt="relaxing cat" src="https://www.freecatphotoapp.com/your-image.jpg"> </td>
     <td> All img elements must have an alt attribute.
-The text inside an alt attribute <br> is used for screen readers to improve accessibility and is displayed if hte image fails to load. </td>
+The text inside an alt attribute is used for screen readers to improve accessibility and is displayed if hte image fails to load. </td>
   </tr>
   <tr>
     <td> &lt;a href="https://www.freecodecamplorg">...&lt;/a> <br><br> &lt;a href="https://www.freecodecamp.org" target="_blank"> ...&lt;/a> </td>